 The Pasta Alla Norma is a dish of pasta and eggplant from Italy.
 Originally from Catania, Sicily, Italy, this dish is typical of Sicilian cuisine.
 Pasta, tomatoes, fried eggplants, grated Ricotta Salata cheese, and basil make up the original recipe.
 This recipe, however, has been adjusted to be more accessible.

 Recipe Ingredients And Substitutions

 - Rigatoni Pasta – I chose rigatoni for this recipe because it just works perfectly!
 It has a hole in the center to hold more sauce.
 Also, the ridges on the exterior do the same.
-I find that sauces stick well unto pasta with a rough exterior.
+I find that sauces stick well to pasta with a rough exterior.

 - Eggplants – Picking out the right eggplant can be a bit tricky, so check these five things before choosing it.
 Check that is heavy enough for its size.
 That the skin is shiny and not dull.
-Lastly, that the stems are green.
+Lastly, the stems are green.
 The quality of the eggplants matter in this dish as a key component.

 - Shallots – these add a mildly sweet flavor to the sauce however if you don’t have any shallots, white onions will work as well.

 - Crushed Garlic – adds a great flavor to the sauce.

 - Dried Parsley – a great substitute to this is fresh basil leaves, which the original recipe calls for by the way.

 - Extra Virgin Olive Oil – needed to sautee the shallots and garlic, and to roast the eggplants.

 - Oregano – flavor enhancer.